 - Put it all together in a Holistic whole-body/mind accessible format.

 We can immensely benefit from Yoga if our practice complements the movements we do in our everyday lives.
-If you would like to work with me one to one online, in-person, online classes or workshops, I’d love to hear from you.
+So if you would like to work with me for online private yoga classes one to one online, in-person, one to one yoga classes online, online courses or workshops, I’d love to hear from you.

 Honouring our yoga teachers.

-Krishnamacharya’s legacy (he was Iyengar’s teacher) according to his son T.K.V.
-Desikachar “it is not that the person needs to accommodate him- or herself to yoga, but rather the yoga practice must be tailored to fit each person”.
+According to his son T.K.V.
+Desikachar (he was Iyengar’s teacher), “it is not that the person needs to accommodate him- or herself to yoga, but rather the individual must tailor the yoga practice to fit each person”.
 Both B.K.S.
 Iyengar and T.K.V.
 Desikachar went on to teach Vanda Scaravelli.
 It is such an honour to teach Yoga; all my teachers have influenced my knowledge and understanding.
 No more so than Pete Blackaby and Marc Aquaviva, who have brought to life the sacred embodied practice in Modern Yoga.
 My gratitude is boundless.

 The Guest House by Rumi